ahmedkaludi/level-up/readme.txt

 icomoon Icon Font, Copyright Keyamoon
 License: GPL / CC BY 4.0
 Source: https://github.com/Keyamoon/IcoMoon-Free/

+Icons Complied with Iconmoon are Font Awesome Font Awesome Free is free, open source, and GPL friendly.
+You can use it for commercial projects, open source projects, or really almost whatever you want.
+Full Font Awesome Free license: https://fontawesome.com/license/free.

+Font Awesome Icons: CC BY 4.0 License (https://creativecommons.org/licenses/by/4.0/) In the Font Awesome Free download, the CC BY 4.0 license applies to all icons packaged as SVG and JS file types.

+Font Awesome Fonts: SIL OFL 1.1 License (https://scripts.sil.org/OFL) In the Font Awesome Free download, the SIL OLF license applies to all icons packaged as web and desktop font files.

 TGM Plugin Activation, Copyright LukyVj
 License: GPL-2.0 or later